Pratchat

 • Margaret Hamilton (1902-1985) played the Wicked Witch of the West in The Wizard of Oz.
 She suffered burns to her face and hand in the scene where she vanishes in a ball of flame, which was achieved with real flame while she dropped through a trapdoor.
 She took six weeks to recuperate, but is reported to have said: “I won’t sue, because I know how this business works, and I would never work again.
 I will return to work on one condition – no more fire work!”

 • Marc is referring to the scene near the end of Ghostbusters (1984, dir.
 Ivan Reitman), when the heroes are confronted by Gozer, herald of a supernatural “Traveller” who will take on a form chosen by one of its victims.
-The Ghostbusters try not to think of anything, but Ray Stantz (Dan Ackroyd) can’t manage that, instead thinking of the least dangerous thing possible…summoning a giant killer version of the Stay Puft Marshmallow Man, a confectionary mascot.
+The Ghostbusters try not to think of anything, but Ray Stantz (Dan Ackroyd) can’t manage that.
+Instead he tries to think of the least dangerous thing possible – and unwittingly summons a giant killer version of the Stay Puft Marshmallow Man, a confectionary mascot.

-• Room 101 appears in George Orwell’s novel 1984 as the legendary place where a prisoner of the state will receive the ultimate torture.
+• Room 101 appears in George Orwell’s novel 1984 as the feared location where a prisoner of the state is taken to receive the ultimate, personalised torture.
 As government agent O’Brien explains to Winston Smith: “The thing that is in Room 101 is the worst thing in the world.”
-It inspired a BBC radio and television show of the same name, in which celebrity guests are asked to discuss their pet hates, trying to persuade the host to put them in Room 101 where they will never been seen again.
+It inspired a BBC radio and television show of the same name, in which celebrity guests are asked to discuss their pet hates, trying to persuade the host to put them in Room 101 where they will never be seen again.
+(Which isn’t really the spirit of the original, but the show is often funny.)

 • Fuck has long been considered the most versatile swearword.
-George Carlin has a famous routine about its many uses, which was widely copied and remixed and sent around via fax and email in the 1980s and 1990s.
-Fuck is also the subject of the first episode of the new Netflix series History of Swear Words, hosted by Nicholas Cage.
+George Carlin has a famous routine about its many uses, which was widely copied and remixed and sent around via fax and email in the 1980s and 1990s. (it’s also been widely shared via YouTube, but there’s no official version so we’ll leave it up to you to find it.)
+Fuck is also the subject of the first episode of the Netflix series History of Swear Words, hosted by Nicholas Cage.

 • The song “Very Mild Superpowers” is by Irish comedian David O’Doherty; you can watch him performing it on Australian musical gameshow Spicks & Specks on YouTube.